 If your symptoms are mild or if they come and go, medication can be used to control AFib.
 There are heart-rate controlling medications, which slow a rapid heart rate so the heart can pump more effectively, and there are heart-rhythm controlling meds which slow the electrical signals and bring the heartbeat into a normal rhythm.
 It’s also important to begin a daily routine of blood thinners, or anticoagulants, to help prevent blood clots from forming.
 Your doctor will talk with you about your best options for blood thinning.

-Q. Are There Other Things That Can Help Control AFib?
+Q. What Can I Do To Help Control AFib?

 A. The good news is that there are steps you can take in your daily routine to eliminate potential AFib triggers.
 These include: